-Before cleaning any part of the range, be sure all controls are turned OFF and the range is COOL.
-REMOVE SPILLOVERS AND HEAVY SOILING AS SOON AS POSSIBLE.
-REGULAR CLEANING WILL REDUCE THE NUMBER OF MAJOR CLEANING LATER.
+Before cleaning any part of the range, be sure all controls are turned OFF and the range is cool.
+Remove spillovers and heavy soiling as soon as possible.
+Regular cleaning will reduce the effort required for major cleaning later.

 Surfaces How to Clean Vinyl and Aluminum (Trim Pieces) Use hot, soapy water and a cloth.
 Dry with a clean cloth.
 Control Panel Before cleaning the control panel, turn all controls to OFF and remove the control knobs.
 To remove, pull each knob straight off the shaft.
 Clean using hot, soapy water and a dishcloth.
-Be sure to squeeze excess water from the cloth before wiping the panel; espe- cially when wiping around the controls.
+Be sure to squeeze excess water from the cloth before wiping the panel; especially when wiping around the controls.
 Excess water in or around the controls may cause damage to the appliance.
 To replace knobs after cleaning, line up the flat sides of both the knob and the shaft; then push the knob into place.
 Stainless Steel Control panel, Oven door and Drawer front panel Cleaners made especially for stainless steel as Stainless Steel Magic, or other similar cleaners are recommended.
 Always follow the manufacturer's instructions.
 Be sure to rinse the cleaners as bluish stains may occur during heating and cannot be removed.
 Oven Racks Remove racks.
-See "To remove and to replace an Oven Rack" under Setting Oven Controls .
+See "To remove and to replace an Oven Rack" under Before Setting Oven Controls .
 Use a mild, abrasive cleaner, following manufacturer's instructions.
 Rinse with clean water and dry.
 After cleaning the racks, rub the sides of the racks with wax paper or a cloth containing a small amount of baby oil or salad oil (this will make the racks glide easier into the rack positions).
-Cooktop, under Cooktop, Broiler Pan and Insert (some models), Door Liner, Small Oven Gentle scouring with a soapy scouring pad will remove most spots.
+Cooktop, under Cooktop, Broiler Pan and Insert, Door Liner, Small Oven Gentle scouring with a soapy scouring pad will remove most spots.
 Rinse with a 1:1 solution of clear water and ammonia.
 If necessary , cover difficult spots with an ammonia-soaked paper towel for 30 to 40 minutes.
 Rinse with clean water and a damp cloth and then scrub with a soap-filled scouring pad.
 Rinse and wipe dry with a clean cloth.
 Remove all cleaners or the porcelain may become damaged during future heating.
 DO NOT use spray oven cleaners on the cooktop.
 DO HAND CLEAN DOOR DO NOT HAND CLEAN GASKET To clean oven door, wash with hot, soapy water and a clean cloth.
 DO NOT immerse the door in water.
 DO NOT clean the oven door gasket.
 The oven door gasket is made of a woven material which is essential for a good seal.
 Care should be taken not to rub, damage or remove the gasket.
-Glass, Paint and Plastic Control Knobs, Body Parts and Decorative Trim For general cleaning , use hot, soapy water and a cloth.
-For more difficult soils and built-up grease , apply a liquid detergent directly onto the soil.
-Leave on soil for 30 to 60 minutes.
-Rinse with a damp cloth and dry.
-DO NOT use abrasive cleaners on any of these materials; they can scratch.
-To remove control knobs, turn to the OFF position; grasp firmly and pull straight off the shaft.
-To replace knobs after cleaning, line up the flat sides of both the knob and the shaft; then push the knob into place.